 Accordingly, the depreciation reserve (that is to be created equivalent to the depreciation charged in the revenue account) is mere of an accounting head for the appropriate accounting treatment of depreciation in the books of account of the school in accordance with Guidance Note -21 issued by the Institute of Chartered Accountants of India.
-Thus, there is no financial impact of depreciation reserve on the fund position of the school.
-Accordingly, the depreciation reserve fund of INR 18,15,551 as reported by the school in the audited financial statements for the FY 2017-18 has not been considered while deriving the fund position of the school.
+Thus, there is no financial impact of depreciation reserve on the fund position of the School.
+Accordingly, the depreciation reserve fund of INR 18,75,455 as reported by the School in the audited financial statements for the FY 2018-19 has not been considered while deriving the fund position of the School.

-Note 3: All expenditure incurred by the school has been considered in the above table except the following:
+Note 2: All budgeted expenditure of FY 2019-20 has been considered in the above table except